Stranger Things season 5: Development

-On February 17, 2022, series creators Matt and Ross Duffer released an expansive letter about Stranger Things that included, amongst other revelations, the fourth season's two-part release schedule, their intention to produce a spinoff series set in the world of the show for Netflix, and the renewal of the series for a fifth and final season.
-The duo had originally indicated the show was planned to run for a maximum four seasons, but a five season run was later teased by producers in 2017.
+On February 17, 2022, Stranger Things creators Matt and Ross Duffer released an expansive letter that included, amongst other revelations, the fourth season's two-part release schedule, their intention to produce a spinoff series set in the world of the show for Netflix, and the renewal of the series for a fifth and final season.
+The duo had originally indicated the show was planned to run for a maximum four seasons, but a five-season run was later teased by producers in 2017.

 As with seasons past, planning for the fifth and final season of Stranger Things began before the preceding season's release.
 However, due to disruptions caused by the COVID-19 pandemic, the Duffers were able to completely outline the fifth season before the fourth had even begun shooting, which was a departure from their usual development cadence.
 They then revisited their outline and reworked the structure and events of season five based on feedback they received after the release of season four, even going so far as to alter the series' ending.
 In June 2023, it was announced that Dan Trachtenberg had been hired to direct an episode of the season.
 Executive producer Shawn Levy was confirmed to be directing at least one episode in the season by September 2023.
-Frank Darabont came out of retirement to direct two episodes, having been a huge fan of the series alongside his wife.
+However, after the movie Predator: Badlands (2025) was greenlit, Trachtenberg became unable to direct his episode, so it was directed instead by Frank Darabont.
+Darabont came out of retirement to direct two episodes, having been a huge fan of the series alongside his wife.